Vicky123wzy/RetroScan/README.md

 #### visualization
-The online visualization website is: https://bioinfovicky.shinyapps.io/retroscan-app/
+The online visualization website is: https://bioinfovicky.shinyapps.io/retroscan-app/.

 User can upload the results files and download the figures.

+Users can also download the visualization webpage (https://github.com/Vicky123wzy/RetroScan/tree/main/RetroScan-app) to compile and use in local R.

 ### Citations and licensing
 If you use this code or the resulting assemblies, please cite the following  paper:

+RetroScan: an easy-to-use pipeline for retrocopy annotation and visualization.

 #### This software is distributed under The MIT License (MIT).